 For many years, I have trained and competed as an endurance athlete.
 Long before I understood the neuroscience of narrative fragmentation, I understood something about it experientially, from the interior landscape of a long run, from the particular kind of self-knowledge that only sustained physical effort can produce.
 Endurance athletics, at its best, is not about performance.
 It is about revelation.
 The miles strip away the managed self and leave behind something more essential: the person you actually are when there is nothing left to perform.

-I came to understand that this is precisely what Life Telling Processing asks of the people I work with.
+I came to understand that this is precisely what Life Telling Processing™ asks of the people I work with.
 Not a performance of healing.
 A revelation of the self that has been there all along, beneath the survival strategies and the carefully maintained image.

 I have sat with surgeons who run ultramarathons, executives who competed in college, and professional athletes facing the threshold of transition.
-In each of them, I have found that the questions the miles asked are the same questions that brought them to the counseling room.
-This understanding has shaped my work with athletes and high-performing professionals, where the track and the counseling room are, in the deepest sense, asking the same things: What has the journey revealed?
+In each of them, I have found that the questions the miles asked are the same questions that brought them to the therapy room.
+This understanding has shaped my work with athletes and high-performing professionals, where the track and the therapy room are, in the deepest sense, asking the same things: What has the journey revealed?
 What has it wounded?
 And what has it forged?

 Away from my practice, I coach cross country and track and field at a local high school, walking alongside young athletes through the particular crucible of competitive endurance sport.
 I have learned things in that role that twenty years of clinical training alone could not have taught me: about the relationship between physical courage and psychological courage, about what it means to accompany someone through sustained discomfort toward a finish line they are not sure they can reach, and about the way the inner story a young person carries about themselves either expands or contracts under the pressure of competition.